h-vn/draft-ietf-radext-radiusv11/draft-ietf-radext-radiusv11.md

 This specification is compatible with existing implementations of RADIUS/TLS and RADIUS/DTLS.
 Systems which implement this standard can fall back to historic RADIUS/TLS if no ALPN signaling is performed, and the local configuration permits such fallback.

-This specification is compatible with all past and future RADIUS specifications.
+This specification is compatible with all existing RADIUS specifications.
 There is no need for any RADIUS specification to mention this transport profile by name, or to make provisions for this specification.
 This document defines how to transform RADIUS into RADIUS/1.1, and no further discussion of that transformation is necessary.

 We note that this document makes no changes to previous RADIUS specifications.
 Existing RADIUS implementations can continue to be used without modification.
 Where previous specifications are explicitly mentioned and updated, those updates or changes apply only when the RADIUS/1.1 transport profile is being used.